 Other problems with the radiators

-As we stated, air in the radiators will cause them to heat up on the bottom but remain cold on the top.
+As we stated, the air in the radiators will cause them to heat up on the bottom but remain cold on the top.
 You can fix the problem by bleeding the radiator.
 However, there are more issues that can occur with your heating system.

 You might observe the opposite problem – heating on the top, but not the bottom.
 In this case, there is likely a buildup of sludge or rust in the bottom of the radiator.
-This build up stacks like a mound and prevents the proper circulation of hot water through the system.
+This builds up stacks like a mound and prevents the proper circulation of hot water through the system.

 Unfortunately, none of these problems can be easily fixed.
 You need to seek the help of a gas safe registered engineer.

 This article is provided as a guide.
 The Tenants’ Voice is NOT a legal advice specialist site and our content authors are NOT housing law specialists.